Special devotional opportunity

 Here is a presentation by Bishop Joseph Tyson, of the Diocese of Yakima, providing a more indepth explanation.

-- Every Wednesday, the traditional day of the week for devotions to St. Joseph
+Wednesday is the traditional day of the week for devotions to St. Joseph.

 There are several opportunities for grace through this special year.